 Depression is the number one cause of suicide.
 You may hear suicidal people talk about having the following kinds of depressive thoughts:

 - A sense that things will never get better ever again

 - A feeling of inability or lack of motivation to change the situation

 - A belief that your emotional pain is permanent or too much to bear

 - A sense of personal worthlessness, self-hatred or self-loathing

 - A sense that all the meaning has been removed from life

-- A sense that suicide is the only way to make the problems/stressors stop (founded upon the utter sense of hopelessness described above)
+- A sense that suicide is the only way to make the problems/stress stop (founded upon the utter sense of hopelessness described above)

 People become suicidal because they cannot or do not appreciate, or do not know about (i.e., have never learned) effective ways to cope with the stressful circumstances they are experiencing.
 Suicide can thus be prevented, to some extent, when suicidal people can be helped to expand and enhance their coping skills.
-Suicidal people cannot do this work on their own, however, because, by definition, they lack perspective on their problems, and as a result have already concluded that suicide is the only means of relief available to them.
+Suicidal people cannot do this work on their own because, by definition, they lack perspective on their problems.
+As a result, they have already concluded that suicide is the only means of relief available to them.